sovity/edc-ce/README.md

 ## Development

+### Local Development

+#### Local Backend Development

-For development, access to the GitHub Maven Registry is required.
+For local backend development, access to the GitHub Maven Registry is required.

 To access the GitHub Maven Registry you need to provide the following properties, e.g. by providing a `~/.gradle/gradle.properties`.